Sdcrouse/periodic-table-cli-gem/NOTES.md

 •	Use the Colorize gem to distinguish elements by element_type (alkali, noble gas, etc).
 •	Add a "List" option that will allow the user to see the list of elements again.
 (Update: given the new layout of the Main Menu, this option is already there in a different form.)
 •	Scrape more information from each Element's URL attribute.
+•	Give the user the option to navigate to an Element's webpage through its URL.
+•	Calculate average values for Element attributes (melting point, name length, electronegativity, etc).
+•	Let the user examine an element by specifying its name OR atomic number.

 Ideas for a new version of the CLI ------------------------------------------------------